 You may experience some of these symptoms, and another person may experience different but still among this list.
-So, carefully monitor your blood sugar levels if you add this vegetable to your diet.
+So, carefully monitor your blood sugar levels if you have diabetes and add this vegetable to your diet.
 Similarly, seek medical attention for your symptoms because their severity may increase over time.

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!